maartenba/maartenba.github.io/_posts/2020-01-17-invoking-non-http-azure-functions-over-http-to-make-development-easier.markdown

 ![Invoke Azure Function with payload](/images/2020/01/azure-functions-invocation-from-rider-with-payload.png)

+*Tip: When editing the HTTP fragment in Rider, use Alt+Enter and "edit JSON text fragment" to make escaping the JSON payload easier.

 Having the ability to trigger functions that way makes the development flow much smoother!
 Check [the Azure docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#passing-test-data-to-a-function) for more background info.

 Enjoy!